sim-trhepd-rheed/sim-trhepd-rheed/README.md

 $ make xyz

-Then the following files will be generated
+Then the following binary file will be generated

 xyzb.exe